KPaccarizi/PacMan/README.md

 # PacMan

-Recreating the PacMan game
-This is a PacMan game that we will make it more advanced for fun Pacman is a simple game written on Pygame.
+Pacman is a simple game written on Pygame.
 The game was created as a learning project to explore the possibilities of Pygame and develop game applications.